sbackus/cookbook/README.md

     according to OSes
 * Go over any other logistics - e.g. where the bathrooms are, what's off limits (like anything in the NERD Center kitchen), etc.
+* Introduce speakers
+* Ask students to fill out survey at the end

 #### Catering Coordinator